Insights

 Energy saving method of Category C

-Energy-saving technologies classified under Category C can determine their power generation in accordance with the guidelines of MEPC.1/Circ.896 and incorporate this value into a separate term in the numerator of the EEDI/EEXI calculation formula.
-This effectively allows the technology to be reflected as a direct reduction in auxiliary engine power, thereby providing the advantage of accurately capturing the power-saving effects in EEDI/EEXI improvements, similar to the approach used for technologies classified under Category B.
+Energy-saving technologies that fall under Category C can calculate their power generation based on the guidelines of MEPC.1/Circ.896 and apply this to a separate term in the numerator of the EEDI/EEXI calculation formula, effectively converting it into the power reduction from the auxiliary engine.
+This provides the advantage of directly reflecting the power-saving effects in the improvements of EEDI/EEXI, similar to the technologies in Category B.

 The waste heat recovery system (C-1) and solar cells (C-2) are known to have significantly high capital expenditures (CAPEX), with the market indicating that the CAPEX for the waste heat recovery system accounts for approximately 10% of the newbuilding costs.
 However, both C-1 and C-2 have seen very few applications on large vessels, leading some stakeholders to raise concerns about economic viability and operational safety issues.